 Gently push the M.2 device down on the raised end.
-There will be some tension this is normal - then use the screw you removed in Step 1 to secure the device.
+There will be some tension this is normal - then use the screw you earlier removed from the standoff to secure the device.
 At right, you can see that the contacts will be nearly invisible when the device is properly seated and the copper mounting semi-circle is partially visible around the screw.

-3. Steps For Installing 110mm M.2 Devices or an 80mm M.2 Device in PM2
+3. Steps For Installing 110mm M.2 Devices

-After removing the M.2 heatsink covers, you will notice that each M.2 slot has two sets of retention standoffs - one for the M.2 device (with a pre-installed screw), and one for the Z590 FTW WIFI M.2 heatsink cover.
+After removing the M.2 heatsink covers, you will notice that each M.2 slot has two sets of retention standoffs - one for the M.2 device (with a pre-installed screw), and one for the X570 FTW WIFI M.2 heatsink cover.
 The retention standoff for the heatsink cover is the leftmost for each slot.